 CSOSA participates in the retirement plans offered by the Office of Personnel Management (OPM) and does not maintain any private retirement plans.
 CSOSA employees participate in either the Civil Service Retirement System (CSRS) or the Federal Employees Retirement System (FERS).
-The FY 2020 CSRS contribution rates remain unchanged from FY 2019.
 For employees covered by the CSRS, CSOSA contributes 7.0 percent of the employees' gross pay for normal retirement and 7.5 percent for law enforcement retirement.
-For employees covered by the FERS, FY 2020 contribution rates have changed from FY 2019 rates.
-For FY 2020, the percentage that CSOSA contributes increased from 13.7 percent to 16.0 percent of employees' gross pay for normal retirement and from 30.1 percent to 33.4 percent for law enforcement retirement.
-For FERS-RAE and FERS-FRAE the percentage that CSOSA contributes increased from 11.9 percent to 14.2 percent for normal retirement and from 28.4 percent to 31.6 percent for law enforcement retirement.
+For employees covered by the FERS, FY 2021 contribution rates have changed from the FY 2020 rates.
+For FY 2021, the percentage that CSOSA contributes increased from 16.0 percent to 17.3 percent of employees' gross pay for normal retirement and from 33.4 percent to 35.8 percent for law enforcement retirement.
+For FERS-RAE and FERS-FRAE the percentage that CSOSA contributes increased from 14.2 percent to 15.5 percent for normal retirement and from 31.6 percent to 34.0 percent for law enforcement retirement.
 All employees are eligible to contribute to the Federal Thrift Savings Plan (TSP).
 For employees covered by the FERS plans, a TSP account is automatically established and CSOSA is required to contribute 1 percent of gross pay to this plan and match employee contributions up to 4 percent.
 No matching contributions are made to the TSPs established by CSRS employees.
 CSOSA does not report CSRS or FERS assets, accumulated plan benefits or unfunded liabilities, if any, which may be applicable to its employees, such reporting is the responsibility of OPM.
 The Statement of Federal Financial Accounting Standards (SFFAS) No. 5, Accounting for Liabilities of the Federal Government, requires employing agencies to recognize the cost of pensions and other retirement benefits during their employees' active years of service, see Note 8, Imputed Financing Sources for additional details.